Unit 3 - Practice Quiz

 comparison of present, past and future tenses Medium

-A. have been studying
+A. had been studying

-C. had been studying
+B. have been studying

-D. have studied
+D. studied

 24 Which sentence correctly uses tenses to link a past event with a present consequence?